ImmutableVariable/learnityourself/docs/python/04-data-structures/05-sets.md

 ### Intersection

-The intersection contains only elements that are in both sets:
+A intersection contains elements that are common to both sets:

 ```python
 set1 = {1, 2, 3}